MelindaH26/practice-projects/sql/database-designing-from-scratch/README.md

 For this project I decided to design a database for an appointment booking system for a business that has more than one location.
 E.g. A medical clinic that has more than one location with multiple doctors who can work at multiple locations, and patients can that can book an appointment a clinic of their choosing.

+## Tools
+- The database schema for this project was designed with [DB Designer](https://www.dbdesigner.net/)

 ## Outcome
 Throughout this project I learnt a lot about database design, types of table relationships as well as Primary and Foreign keys.